 When something breaks and you don’t know why, this workflow finds the root cause 90% of the time:

-Step 1 — Separate the signal from the noise.
-Is this a business metric anomaly (conversion drop, fraud spike) or a model metric anomaly?
+Step 1 — Separate signal from noise.
+Is this a business metric anomaly or a model metric anomaly?
 If business metrics fired first, confirm the model is actually the source before investigating model-specific issues.
+Don’t assume.

 Step 2 — Check infrastructure briefly (5 minutes max).
 CPU, memory, error rates, latency.
 If normal, move on.
-Don’t spend 2 hours here if everything is green.
+Infrastructure is rarely the culprit — but it’s the fastest check.

 Step 3 — Don’t trust global model metrics.
 Overall accuracy can look fine while a segment is broken.
-Resist the temptation to check one global number and move on.
+Resist the temptation to check one global number and declare it healthy.

 Step 4 — Slice by segment.
 Break performance down by: time cohort, geography, user segment, acquisition channel, feature cohort.
 Look for a slice where performance diverges sharply from baseline.